Travel with complete peace of mind: Comprehensive cover with Columbus Direct Premier Travel Insurance

 - Personal accident.
 If you are injured during your trip, this policy will provide a one-off benefit on top of medical costs incurred overseas for loss of sight, limbs, permanent disablement or death.

 - Delayed baggage.
-The policy offers cover to replace necessities due to delayed baggage.
+The international policy offers cover to replace necessities due to delayed baggage.

 - Travel delay.
-Columbus Direct Premier covers for additional expenses that occur as a result of flight delays over six hours.
+Columbus Direct Premier covers for additional expenses that occur as a result of flight delays over six hours and is a listed reason in the PDS.

 - Missed connection or departure.
 If you miss your connecting flight or departure due to your vehicle breaking down or a covered public transport failure, this policy has got you covered for up to $2000.